 The suspected cause for depression is the effect of stress, which depletes synapses in the prefrontal cortex and limbic system.
 Studies show that ketamine assists with the regrowth of these damaged synapses.

 Ketamine binds to NMDA receptors in the brain, increasing the amount of glutamine between receptors.
 Glutamine is the most common excitatory neurotransmitter in the brain, regulating large parts of the nervous system.
 It plays a vital role in the changes synapses undergo in response to experiences that underlie learning and memory.
 Glutamine then activates connections in the AMPA receptor.

 The blockade of NMDA receptors and simultaneous activation of AMPA receptors cause a release of molecules that assist communication between neurons.
 This creates neural highways that allow better control over negative emotions.
 Depressive symptoms are relieved almost immediately, with positive behavioral effects maintained over time.

 There may be an additional benefit, as depression is linked to chronic inflammation, and ketamine happens to be a powerful anti-inflammatory medication.
 It’s likely a combination of these effects that give such quick and long-lasting relief for treatment-resistant depression.

 In March 2019, the FDA approved esketamine, a ketamine-derived treatment for depression.
 The drug will be administered as a nasal spray, released by Janssen Pharmaceuticals of Johnson & Johnson.
 Which opened the door to new treatment centers, such as Ketamine Clinics of Los Angeles, and MD Infusions in Northbrook, IL and many in New York City opening up around the country.
 You can find treatments near you by searching ketamine clinics near me.
-This and other advances in ketamine treatments will offer relief to countless patients suffering from depression, hopefully helping combat the current global mental health crisis.
+This and other treatment advances will offer relief to countless patients suffering from depression, hopefully helping combat the current global mental health crisis.